 Calling all rainbow gamers!
-Gather virtually, meet your peers, create art and tell interactive stories in your own way at this fun camp offered by Red River College and New Media Manitoba.
+Gather, meet your peers, create art and tell interactive stories in your own way at this fun camp offered by Red River College Polytechnic and New Media Manitoba.

 Learn game development and develop new skills from 2SLGBTQIA industry professionals and allies in a safe and supportive environment.
 Whether your passions and talents lie in drawing, writing, animation, music or programming, you are welcomed.

-This live, online camp focuses on tech, art, and creativity and is limited to only 16 seats.
+This camp is limited to only 12 seats.